miguelsolans/web-lesi/portfolio/README.md

 ```

 #   Considerations Before Running
-1. This project has a self signed SSL certificate until 18th of June 2019, therefore to access this webapp
+1. This project has a self signed SSL certificate until 18th of June 2019 therefore, to access this webapp,
 it is mandatory to type the following address (https://localhost:3000) after running the server.

 1. MongoDB has been published on Cloud.
 It might be required using VPN or you can simply switch to local server